ElliotY-ML/Predict_Diabetic_Patient_Hospitalization_Duration/README.md

 -  NDC Codes to Drugs Lookup Table (copy): `src/medication_lookup_tables/final_ndc_lookup_table`

 Output:
--  Trained Deep learning regression model with TensorFlow Probability Layers in notebook
+-  Trained Deep neural network regression model with TensorFlow Probability Layers in notebook
 -  Predictions output in `/out/pred_test_df3.csv`

 1. Data preparation begins in section 3.
-The project dataset is loaded into a pandas DataFrame.
+The project dataset is imported into a pandas DataFrame.
 There are medical code reference tables in `src/data_schema_references` that translate medical and medicine codes into descriptions.
-These are also loaded into dataframes.
+These are also imported into dataframes.
-2. An exploratory data analysis proceeds to understand the data and demographics.
+2. An exploratory data analysis to understand the data and demographics.
-3. The dataset is then reduced from the line level into an aggregated encounter level.
-In other words, all individual medical codes are aggregated by individual patient visits.
+3. The dataset is then transformed from the line level into an aggregated encounter level.
+In other words, individual medical code entries are aggregated by individual patient visits.
 4. Select categorical and numerical features to use for the model.
 5. Split dataset into a 60%/20%/20% train/validation/test split and ensure that the demographics are reflective of the overall dataset.
 The `patient_dataset_splitter` function was completed in `student_utils.py` module.
 6. Use TensorFlow Feature Columns API to create categorical features and embedding columns for each feature.
 The `create_tf_categorical_feature_cols` function was completed in `student_utils.py` module.
 7. Use TensorFlow Feature Columns API to create numeric features.
 The `create_tf_numeric_feature` function was completed in `student_utils.py` module.
-8. Build and train a deep learning regression model with Keras DenseFeatures and TensorFlow Probability Layers.
+8. Build and train a deep learning regression model with Keras Dense Layers and TensorFlow Probability Layers.
 9. Convert regression output to classification for patient selection
 9. Use scikit-learn `classification_report` and `confusion_matrix` functions to compare patient selection performance of trained model against actual hospitalization durations.
 10. Evaluate potential model biases with Aequitas toolkit.
 Visualizations show if there are model biases for gender and race demographics.

 ## License